WillieMensa/sumado/README.md

-# SUMADO
+# SUMADO.
+A logic game.
 by Willie Verger

 ## Based in Hello World PhoneGap Template [![bitHound Score][bithound-img]][bithound-url]

 ## Description
 SUMADO is a logic game.
-It is an opportunity for mental exercise and fun at the same time.
+It's an opportunity for mental exercise and fun at the same time.

 ### What does it consist of?
 There is a set of circles joined by lines that form squares and triangles.